Fornication/Arkays-Commandment/README.md

 ## How to start up Arkay's Commandment

 Head over to the installation folder and locate an executable named `ModOrganizer.exe` and launch it.
 Once it's launched, there will be a dropdown box on the top right and a big run button next to it.
-Ensure it is set to 'Play Tinvaak' by selecting it in the dropdown box and then hitting the run button.
+Ensure it is set to 'SKSE' and then hit the run button.

 ## Updating